 What to do when my refrigerator does not make ice properly?

 If you're having trouble with the ice maker in your refrigerator, we have a couple of things for you to check on this page.
-It's also good to check the User Manual for your specific fridge as this page only covers general information to cover most models.
+It's also a good to check the User Manual for your specific fridge as this page only covers general information to cover most models.

 Check the operation hours and temperature